nguyenmp/aggressivelyparaphrasing.me/README.md

 1. set up email from mxroute.com
 2. Set up mail forwarding from DNS

+# Deploys

+SSH information is available from NearlyFreeSpeech.NET.

+For only the HTML from hugo, use the admin page:
+* You can reset prod to latest master
+* You can reset dev to any branch, we will reclone to get latest remote
+* Any edits through the web-UI will automatically be built and deployed to dev

+For changes to scorsese (aka python), you will need to SSH into the machine, do a git pull on ~/aggressivelyparaphrasing.me/, then in the NearlyFreeSpeech.net web-UI, send a "KILL" signal to "scorsesetag".
+On that same page, you should eventually see under "Recent Event Logs": "Daemon scorsesetag stopped" and "Fast start requested for daemon scorsesetag".

+For config changes to nginx, do a git pull, then `nginx -s reload` or something like that.
+Use the custom built nginx, and double check reload is the right argument using `nginx -h`.

+For config changes to uWSGI, edit the run.sh file and then send the "KILL" signal to "scorsesetag".

+SSH information is available from NearlyFreeSpeech.NET and the password is somewhere good.

 # Local Setup

+How to run and test at desk:

+## Nginx webserver

 1. Install nginx: `brew install nginx`
 2. Install the nginx config file: `ln -s nginx/nginx.conf /usr/local/etc/nginx/nginx.conf`